darkosto0/Katana-ZERO-Weapons/README.md

 - [ChrisGug](https://steamcommunity.com/id/ChrisGug) for an Italian translation.

 # To-Do
-- Slider for controlling Dragon Dash's speed
+- ~~Slider for controlling Dragon Dash's speed~~ I'll have to rewrite a major portion of the code for this
 - Camera easing after a Dragon Dash
-- Baseline for immunity frames after a short Dragon Dash
+- ~~Baseline for immunity frames after a short Dragon Dash~~ Done
 - ~~Configurable sounds for each weapon~~ Done

 # Changelog